-Two types of examples (View as relationship and View in context) use labels for entities and elements and controlled vocabulary terms that are generated from the Registry.
+Two types of examples (VAR and VIC) use labels for entities and elements and controlled vocabulary terms that are generated from the Registry.

 The Toolkit label is used for the entity name and RDA value vocabulary terms (e.g., spoken word for content type).